Event Details:

 • • •

 Woven Narratives: Textiles as Living Archives is the newest exhibition of the Stanford University Archaeology Collections (SUAC).
-The exhibit was curated by students in the Spring 2025 course “Introduction to Museum Practice,” taught by Dr. Danielle Raad, SUAC Curator and Assistant Director of Collections.
+The exhibit was curated by students in the Spring 2025 course “Introduction to Museum Practice.”

 The exhibit is on view at the Stanford Archaeology Center starting Monday, June 2, 2025.
-Members of the Stanford community can access the exhibit with ID card access to the building.
-It is open to the public for a self-guided tour by appointment Monday through Thursday between 9am and 5pm.
-At this time, the exhibit is not accessible to the public Fridays though Sundays.
-Please email suarchcoll@stanford.edu to schedule a time to visit the exhibit.
+Members of the Stanford community can view the exhibit using their Stanford ID card to access the building.
+Members of the public (those without Stanford ID cards) can schedule an appointment for access to the building for a self-guided tour Monday through Thursday between 9am and 5pm by emailing kott@stanford.edu.